Gas Range - Convection Baking and Roasting

 The fan will cycle on and off frequently.
 This is normal.

-Convection Dual Fuel Range with an electric oven:
+Convection Dual Fuel Range with an Electric Oven:

 The fan reverses direction during Convection Bake.

-The Convection Conversion Feature:
+Convection Conversion Feature

 Convection Conversion is 100% automatic with the Gas Range Convection feature.
 When Convection Baking, you enter the temperature as specified in a recipe.
 The oven control will automatically make the required temperature adjustment for Convection Baking.

-Burner and Fan Operation:
+Burner and Fan Operation

 When Convection Baking:

 The Bake burner is on (the bottom burner).
-There is no top heat used during Convection Bake in a gas range.
+There is no top heat used during Convection Bake in a Gas Range.

 The fan operates at its low speed setting.
 This gently circulates heated air through the oven cavity.